Iran is escalating the war by attacking ships along a key oil route. Here’s what we know.

 The longer the Strait of Hormuz remains impassable, the graver the implications for the global economy.

-With the strait effectively closed, almost 15 million barrels per day (BPD) of crude and 4.5 million BPD of refined oil remain stranded in the gulf, according to analysts, meaning that storage tanks across the region are filling up fast.
+With the strait effectively closed, 15 million barrels of crude and 5 million barrels of other oil produces remain stranded in the Gulf every day, according to the director of the International Energy Agency.

 Even in peacetime, great skill is required to navigate the strait’s narrow channel and busy traffic.
-The mines add to the dangers for any vessel trying to pass and make opening it up again more difficult.
+These threats add to the dangers for any vessel trying to pass and make opening it up again more difficult.

 “They want to inflict pain,” Nadimi told CNN.
-“The strategic objective is to inflict as much punishing pain as necessary on the US military bases in the region, Israeli homeland, Persian Gulf countries, and indirectly the US homeland especially Trump’s support base, in order to force them to submit to the fact that they cannot defeat the Islamic regime now and in the foreseeable future.”
+“The strategic objective is to inflict as much punishing pain as necessary on the US military bases in the region, Israeli homeland, Persian Gulf countries, and indirectly the US homeland.”

-Trump has proposed providing escorts for shipping in the strait, but this would involve putting naval vessels in harm’s way purely for the purpose of shielding oil ships with no obvious strategic advantage for the war itself.

-“While creating limited transit windows (for ships to pass through) through the strait is technically possible … within days or weeks, restoring long-term sustained security to the strait will be “very complex,” and could take “months rather than weeks,” Nadimi added.
-“It cannot be done quickly and it cannot be done under enemy fire.”

 While there are some other options for exporting crude via pipelines, the world’s biggest oil exporter, Saudi Aramco, warned on Tuesday of the potentially “catastrophic consequences” for oil markets if flows don’t resume through the strait.